My Photo Journey

 That project revived my interest in photography.
 My first professional digital camera was an OM System micro-four-thirds, which I like for its compact design and choice of lenses.

 But inspired by those negs from the 70s, I wanted to shoot black and white, real black and white.
 So I acquired a Leica Q2 monochrome.
-My home turf is New York City, as shown by the picture on this page, which was taken on Roosevelt Island last April.
+My home turf is New York City, as shown by the picture on this page, which was taken on Roosevelt Island in April 2025.

 I have also ventured back into film photography with a Nikon F from the 1960s and an F2 from the 70s.